Utility Optimal Thread Assignment and Resource Allocation in Multi-Server Systems: Introduction

 \section{Introduction}

-In this paper, we study efficient ways to run a set of threads on multiple servers.
+In this paper, we study efficient ways to execute a set of resource constrained worker threads on multiple servers.
 Our problem consists of two steps.
-First, each thread is assigned to a server.
-Subsequently, the resources at each server are allocated to the threads assigned to it.
-Each thread obtains a certain utility based on the resources it obtains.
+First, each thread is \emph{assigned} to a server.
+Subsequently, the resources at each server are \emph{allocated} to the threads assigned to it.
+Each thread obtains a certain utility based on the resources it is allocated, which is captured in the form of a utility function.
 The goal is to maximize, over all possible assignments and allocations, the total utility of all the threads.
 We call this problem \emph{AA}, for \emph{assign and allocate}.